Education Keynote Speaker for Teachers, Administrators, and School Leaders

 Microphone

-A wireless lavaliere (clip on lapel) microphone is preferred.
-If your AV team requires a Countryman style microphone, Steve prefers a dual ear headset microphone that wraps around both ears for stability during demonstrations.
+A wireless lavaliere (clip-on lapel) microphone is preferred.
+If your AV team uses a Countryman-style microphone, Steve prefers a dual ear headset that wraps around both ears for stability during demonstrations.

 No Podium

-Steve does not use a podium during his presentations.
-If a podium is required for other speakers, please position it off to the far left or far right side of the stage so the center stage area remains open.
+Steve does not use a podium.
+If other speakers require one, please position it to the far left or far right so the center stage area stays open.

 Stage Lighting